Sparkling or Still Water? Which is better?

 This study says it does

-Eweis (2017) (3) gave rats different types of carbonated beverages to drink and measured how much "hunger hormone" (ghrelin) they released.
+Eweis (2017) (3) gave rats different types of carbonated beverages to drink and measured how much "hunger hormone" (ghrelin) they released; they found it increased, making them feel more hunger.

 A control group was given degassed carbonated drinks (flat sodas).
 They ran a similar test with 20 healthy men and found that: